 You then need to work hard on your demeanour at the table, as you mustn’t give even the slightest hint that you’re counting cards.

 Start playing for real money without preparing yourself properly and you’ll probably find yourself rumbled in the first few minutes, leading to you being unceremoniously bounced from the venue.

 4. You Need A Lot Of Cash To Start With

 Many people think that counting cards will guarantee profits, however this is only partly true.

-It’s vital to know that counting cards is a long-term game, as if you don’t plan for this, you could find yourself running out of money before the goal is achieved.
+It’s vital to know that counting cards is a long-term game and if you don’t plan for this, you could find yourself running out of money before the goal is achieved.